 GciCreateByteObj returns the OOP of the object it creates.
-The return value is the same as objld unless that value is OOP\ILLEGAL, in which case GciCreateByteObj assigns and returns a new OOP itself.
+The return value is the same as objId unless that value is OOP\ILLEGAL, in which case GciCreateByteObj assigns and returns a new OOP itself.

-Creates a new object using an object identifier (objld) previously obtained from GciGetFreeOops.
-For more about the semantics of such object identifiers, see the GciGetFreeOop function on page 260.
+Creates a new object using an object identifier (objld) previously obtained from GciGetFreeOop or GciGetFreeOops.
+For more about the semantics of such object identifiers, see the GciGetFreeOop function on page 200.